Nick-Lucas/gapstack/packages/light-type/README.md

 * Object Discriminated Unions - later, they auto-discriminate just not at great runtime performance

 <!-- After Next -->
-* .required .notNull on LtType, .required on LtObject
-  * Problem: opening types is easy because of how the internal t.parse wrapping workings.
-Removing wrappings isn't possible though.
-Maybe move to a list of functors approach?
 * .extend should accept a record type
   * maybe implement .open to 'open' a type for extension?
 * String Template Literals